 The 2021 Programme Guide is available as an online version, with a more user-friendly, accessible format to make it easier to find information, as well as a PDF version.

 The Erasmus+ Programme Guide (version 3 of 12/05/2021), including the Corrigendum of 12/05/2021, is an integral part of the 2021 Erasmus+ Call for Proposals, published on 25/03/2021 and its corrigendum published on 01/06/2021.

 Organisations and institutions seeking funding in the framework of this call must comply with the conditions for participation and funding expressed in this Guide.

 The Programme Guide is currently available in the following languages:

 Bulgarian | Czech | Danish | German | Estonian | Greek | English | Spanish | French | Italian | Latvian | Lithuanian | Croatian | Hungarian | Maltese | Dutch | Polish | Portuguese | Romanian | Slovak | Slovenian | Finnish | Swedish

 In the case of conflicting meanings between language versions, the English version prevails.

 How to apply?

-The 2018 online application forms and related documents are currently being prepared and will be available on the websites of either the National Agencies or the Education, Audiovisual and Culture Executive Agency, depending on the actions concerned.
+The 2021 online application forms and related documents are currently being prepared.
+Depending on the actions concerned, these will be made available on the websites of either the National Agencies or the European Education and Culture Executive Agency.